 Learning difficulties and a delay in development

-Most children with Prader-Willi syndrome have mild to moderate learning difficulties with a low IQ.
+Most people with Prader-Willi syndrome have mild to moderate learning difficulties with a low IQ.

 Most children with Prader-Willi syndrome can attend a mainstream school with extra support, although some will move to a special school at secondary level.

-Their short-term memory is usually poor, although they often have a good long-term memory.
+They usually have difficulties with short-term memory, although they often have a good long-term memory.

-Despite these problems, children with Prader-Willi syndrome tend to be good at solving puzzles, such as word searches and jigsaws.
+Despite these problems, people with Prader-Willi syndrome tend to be good at solving puzzles, such as word searches and jigsaws.

 Children with Prader-Willi syndrome are usually much shorter than other children of their own age.
 This is usually apparent by the time they're 2 years old.